 Today is the Feast of The Immaculate Conception.
 It is the day that Mary was conceived in her mother’s womb.
-In Catholic teaching, Mary is the only person born without the stain of original sin.
+In Catholic teaching, Mary was the first person born without the stain of original sin.
 God chose her knowing that she would one day be the Mother of God.

 When looking for some inspiration for a fitting breakfast to get this Holy Day of Obligation off to a good start, I wasn’t thrilled with the suggestions.
 Everything was white, as in Immaculate.
 White Egg Omelettes and White Grape Juice.
 So I decided to go in another direction – the color blue.

 Colors are symbolic.
 This is true within the Catholic faith, just as it is true in other faiths and cultural customs.
 For Catholics, the color blue represents Divinity and Grace.
 That is not to say Mary was divine, because she wasn’t.
 However; we believe she brought forth a Divine Son, Jesus Christ.
 And there is no denying that Mary was full of grace.
 Those full of grace are full of God.
 Those full of God are more like God.
 They bring forth the goodness, the love, the compassion, the mercy and kindness.
 These are all wonderful qualities to strive for.